 The table shows the percentage of vacant units in the town centre for September 2013 and March 2014.
 Units include retail, eat in/out, pubs and other business uses.
 Hadfield had the highest the vacancy rate.
-During the monitoring period the number of vacant units fell in all towns apart Glossop.
+This indicator has not been updated.